Admission and Application Process

 Note: In order to apply, applicants do not need to have completed all prerequisite courses.
 Successful applicants will have the opportunity to complete up to two prerequisite courses in the summer prior to starting the program.
 However, prior to starting the program all prerequisite courses must be completed.
 It is the applicant’s responsibility to indicate how they have the prerequisite requirements.
 We welcome international students to apply for entry into our PsyD program.
 In some cases international applicants may be asked to provide additional documentation to help demonstrate that they meet the eligibility criteria detailed above.
 Regarding psychology course prerequisites, applicants may be asked to provide course syllabi to demonstrate that they meet these requirements.
 For more information on applying to Memorial University as an International applicant please visit https://www.mun.ca/become/graduate/international-students/

-- A statement of interest (maximum 500 words) describing the applicant's interests in clinical psychology and career goals.
+- A statement of interest (personal statement) describing the applicant's interests in clinical psychology and career goals.

 - Three academic letters of recommendation.